Use these FREE printable Black history activity pages to learn about African American inventor, Elijah McCoy!

 Want to go even further?
 Check out the activity pages I have created for our unit study on Elijah McCoy!
 And, they are completely FREE!

 “The Real McCoy” Synonyms & Antonyms:

 The first activity is “The Real McCoy” Synonyms & Antonyms.
 Simply print and cut out the words on the first “Real McCoy” page.

 Decide if the words are synonyms or antonyms of the phrase “The Real McCoy” and glue/tape them onto the appropriate box on the second “Real McCoy” page.

 The second activity is all about vocabulary relating to Elijah McCoy.
 There are two ways to use the vocabulary pages.

 Option 1: Write the definition of each vocabulary word.
 Notice that each rectangle on the vocabulary page contains both a word to define and lines to write the definition.

 Cut out each rectangle and attach them to the blank vocabulary page.
 Print as many of the blank pages as needed.
 Students can add illustrations if desired.

 Option 2: Or, simply define the words provided on the vocabulary pages without cutting them out.

 Ready to download the FREE printable Elijah McCoy activity pages?
-Click the button below to get access to the printable pdf file.
+Click the button below to go to the special download page containing the pdf file.